Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/printing/printer-view-margins.md

 The [DefaultPrinterViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.Implementation.DefaultPrinterViewMarginFactory) class is an implementation of a factory that creates all of the built-in margins.
 While all the built-in margins are added if this factory is used, they still change their visibility based on the related [IPrintSettings](xref:@ActiproUIRoot.Controls.SyntaxEditor.IPrintSettings) margin visibility properties such as [IsDocumentTitleMarginVisible](xref:@ActiproUIRoot.Controls.SyntaxEditor.IPrintSettings.IsDocumentTitleMarginVisible).

 The [IPrintSettings](xref:@ActiproUIRoot.Controls.SyntaxEditor.IPrintSettings).[ViewMarginFactories](xref:@ActiproUIRoot.Controls.SyntaxEditor.IPrintSettings.ViewMarginFactories) property is a collection of [IPrinterViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IPrinterViewMarginFactory) objects.
-By default it is auto-populated with the [DefaultPrinterViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.Implementation.DefaultPrinterViewMarginFactory), meaning all built-in margins are available.
+By default, it is auto-populated with the [DefaultPrinterViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.Implementation.DefaultPrinterViewMarginFactory), meaning all built-in margins are available.
 Add additional margin factories to the collection if you wish to add custom margins.
 A QuickStart is available in the samples that shows how to do this.

 ## Custom Margins

 Custom margins are pretty easy to create.
 These are the basic steps involved:

-- First, make a margin `Control` that implements [IPrinterViewMargin](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IPrinterViewMargin).
+1. Make a margin `Control` that implements [IPrinterViewMargin](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IPrinterViewMargin).
-- Second, make a custom [IPrinterViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IPrinterViewMarginFactory) that creates an instance of your margin class.
+1. Make a custom [IPrinterViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IPrinterViewMarginFactory) that creates an instance of your margin class.
-- Third, add your custom margin factory to the [IPrintSettings](xref:@ActiproUIRoot.Controls.SyntaxEditor.IPrintSettings).[ViewMarginFactories](xref:@ActiproUIRoot.Controls.SyntaxEditor.IPrintSettings.ViewMarginFactories) collection.
+1. Add your custom margin factory to the [IPrintSettings](xref:@ActiproUIRoot.Controls.SyntaxEditor.IPrintSettings).[ViewMarginFactories](xref:@ActiproUIRoot.Controls.SyntaxEditor.IPrintSettings.ViewMarginFactories) collection.

 At this point your margin should now be getting added to the view.